 In a wheelbarrow or tub, while wearing rubber gloves and a face mask, mix 2 parts portland cement, 3 parts perlite or vermiculite, 3 parts sphagnum peat moss (sift or break up clumps with your hands), and a handful of polypropylene fiber, which helps strengthen the planter.
 Mix fibers well so they don't clump.
 Slowly mix in water, paying close attention to the consistency of the mixture.
 When the mixture has the consistency of mud, it's ready.
 If it's crumbly, add a little more water.
 If it's sloppy, add the dry mix.

 Press mixture into the bottom of your mold to form a 2-inch-thick base.
 Continue pressing mixture up the sides of the mold, packing it as densely as possible and creating walls with an even thickness of about 1½ inches.
 Spray mixture with water as needed to keep it moist while you work.
 We made a disposable foam mold, but if using plastic, metal, or other reusable molds, line it with plastic sheeting to make it easier to remove the planter.

 Make drainage holes by pressing a few dowels into the base and all the way through the mixture to the mold.

 Place the mold on plastic and completely wrap in plastic.
-Let cure for 2 to 3 days.
+Let cure for two to three days.
 Remove mold from plastic.
 Remove the dowels then the planter from the mold.
 A knife or chisel may be needed to loosen the mold.
 Scrape outer edges as desired using a wire brush.
-Allow planter to dry and cure for at least 4 weeks outside but out of direct sunlight.
+Allow planter to dry and cure for at least four weeks outside but out of direct sunlight.
 Your cured hypertufa can be left out in freezing temperatures as long as it is off the ground.
 Once it's cured, you're ready to plant.

 2. Fill.
 Place a piece of wire mesh over drain holes to allow water to drain without losing soil and to prevent slugs from creeping into the trough.
 Make a planting mix that holds moisture and drains well by combining equal parts humus, peat or leaf compost, and sand.